 Under stressful conditions, access to the non-dominant right brain hemisphere is affected first.
 The result is that all other dominant modalities controlled by the non-dominant brain hemisphere will also be inhibited.
-However, in the case of the A Profile, all dominant modalities are controlled by the dominant left hemisphere, which implies that your functioning remains intact.
+In the case of the AA Profile, the eye, ear and hand modalities are controlled by the dominant left hemisphere, which implies that only the foot is affected by stress.